Skip to Content

 Tunnel Mountain Hike Highlights

 One of the best hikes in Banff, the Tunnel Mountain hike leads hikers up the eastern slope of the mountain to the summit.
 You will enter a forest almost immediately, but as you make your way up the switchbacks which climb the mountain you will encounter plenty of breaks in the trees to enjoy epic views.
-On your way up, you’ll enjoy views of the historic Banff Springs Hotel and the mountains surrounding the Bow Valley to the north.

-As you near the Tunnel Mountain summit, the hiking trail turns north and you follow a ridgeline to the top.
-Being on the ridge means you will enjoy views of the scenery in both directions.
 There are safety rails alongside the west side of the mountain, protecting you from a fatal drop down a cliff.
 These safety rails also offer an excellent opportunity to enjoy the mountain views to the west, including the Bow River valley and the Banff Springs Golf Course.

 The views of the Banff Springs Golf course are amazing from the Tunnel Mountain hike

 Near the top you will come to a Tunnel Mountain viewpoint where Parks Canada has placed two of the iconic bright Banff red chairs.
-This is one of the best Banff viewpoints and a highly Instagramable spot that’s perfect for your social media feed.

 Red Chairs at Tunnel Mountain Summit Banff

 A few steps beyond this is the official summit of Tunnel Mountain.
 There’s a large clearing here where you can sit and enjoy the amazing views of the Banff Townsite, the Vermillion Lakes and some notable mountains of Banff National Park including Sulphur Mountain, Mt.
 Bourgeau, Pilot Mountain, Mount Cory, Mt.
 Norquay and Stoney Lookout.
-The mountains always look incredible, but they look even better when you’ve earned your view!

 The setting for the Town of Banff as seen from the Tunnel Mountain Trail